|

 complete coordination in the firing of the pistons!

-Coach Cheeks and the kids, let me, first, praise the first
+Cheeks and the kids, let me, first, praise the

-.
-I am haunted, however, by the fact that,
+in our Palace.
+I am haunted, however, by the

 20, then, very likely, we would have blown that game

-?
-Let's finish the season with a complete
+all of it up?
+Let's finish the season with

 opponents try very hard, win or lose, to earn every